-Regardless of size, construction projects will always generate waste.
+Regardless of size, Handling Construction Debris Responsibly will always generate waste.
 Leaving it be or dumping it in a random area will not be possible, as you could face expensive consequences and even a tainted reputation if you do so.

 Construction businesses have the duty to properly dispose of the various debris that they produce.
 However, doing so responsibly can be challenging, as it takes considerable effort and resources